 The basic outline for this technique is to ask the following questions:

 - Am I basing my thoughts on facts or on feelings?

 - What is the evidence for this thought?

 - Could I be misinterpreting the evidence?

 - Am I viewing the situation as black and white, when it’s really more complicated?

 - Am I having this thought out of habit, or do facts support it?

-For a more in-depth guide to Socratic Questioning, check out this worksheet.
-It explains how thoughts are a running dialogue in our minds, and they can come and go so quickly that we can barely understand them, let alone have time to address them.
-This worksheet can help you or your clients to capture some of these potentially problematic thoughts and analyze them.
+Thoughts are a running dialogue in our minds, and they can come and go so quickly that we can barely understand them, let alone have time to address them.

 The first step is to identify the thoughts that you feel need to be questioned.
 Think of a specific thought that you suspect is destructive or irrational, especially one that pops into your head quite a lot.